gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 [Clojure.spec](http://blog.cognitect.com/blog/2016/5/23/introducing-clojurespec) is an exciting, new core library for Clojure.
 It enables pragmatic specifications for functions and brings a new level of robustness to building software in Clojure, along with unexpected side benefits.
 One of which is the ability to write specifications that generate Dr. Seuss inspired rhymes.

-In this blog post, we will take a tour of writing specifications for a clojure function, as well as the power of data generation.
+In this blog post, we'll take a tour of writing specifications for a clojure function, as well as the power of data generation.
 First, some inspirational words:

 >>One fish
 >>Two fish